cits5501/cits5501.github.io/assets/lectures/lect10--alloy.md

 [src: jackson, alloy-6898.pdf, "a new approach"]
 -->

-[^temporal]: Alloy now also has an extension, Electrum, for modelling properties of systems over time using temporal logic, but we will restrict ourselves to plain Alloy.
+[^temporal]: An Alloy extension, Electrum, exists which is well-suited for modelling properties of systems over time using temporal logic.
+However, we will restrict ourselves to very simple dynamic behaviours using plain Alloy.

 ### Alloy advantages